-How can we leverage prior knowledge about object sizes in a way robust to the actual instantiations in the scene?
-We derive a novel method which we refer to as StableCamH that answers this question.
-Our key idea is to aggregate object size cues in the frames and sequence into a single physical measure, the camera height.
+How can we train an arbitrary mono-depth estimator to become metric-accurate by robustly leveraging prior knowledge about the 3D sizes of cars found in driving videos?
+We derive \textbf{\underline{f}}ully \textbf{\underline{u}}nsupervised \textbf{\underline{me}}tric depth \textbf{\underline{t}}rainer (\textbf{FUMET}) to answer this question.
+Our key idea is to aggregate car size cues in the frames and the sequence into a single physical measure, namely the camera height.
 Regardless of the scene, the camera capturing it is the same for the same sequence.
-This means that if we can transform the object size cues in the frames into a camera height estimate, the very fact that it should not change can be used as a powerful invariance supervision to achieve metric depth reconstruction.
-We can formulate this as an optimization of the camera height across all frames and training epochs.
+This means that, by transforming the car size cues found in different frames into a camera height estimate, the very fact that it should not change can be used as a supervision of invariance to achieve metric depth reconstruction.
+We can formulate this as an optimization of the camera height across frames and training epochs.
 This leads to gradual metric-aware learning that is stable and accurate, which also makes the depth estimates consistent across the sequence.